-Young Professionals Program are open to international students from all over the world for 2020 program.
-The YPP is a distinctive chance to develop in intriguing top technical and managerial positions in the WBG for young practitioners with both a passion for international development and leadership potential.
-The program is intended for extremely qualified and motivated people who are competent in fields appropriate to WBG technical / operations such as economics, finance, education, government health, social sciences, engineering, urban planning, agriculture, natural resources, to name a few.
+The program is intended for extremely qualified and motivated people who are competent in fields appropriate to WBG technical/operations, such as economics, finance, education, government health, social sciences, engineering, urban planning, agriculture, and natural resources, to name a few.

 The Young Professionals Program has hired more than 1,700 individuals from almost 120 nations since its founding in 1963, ranging from fresh recruits to senior leadership within the World Bank Group.
-The program has been created and is still in place to attract excellent, extremely skilled, diverse, experienced and motivated young people who have shown dedication to international development, backed by academic success, professional accomplishment and leadership potential.
-The program recruits into the company and culture of the World Bank Group through a extremely selective and competitive method and then promotes the fast inclusion of the newly hired young professionals.
+The program has been created and is still in place to attract excellent, extremely skilled, diverse, experienced, and motivated young people who have shown dedication to international development, backed by academic success, professional accomplishment, and leadership potential.

 Scholarship Coverage

-- Health, Life, Accident, and Other Insurance Programs: Young Professionals and their families (including declared domestic partners) may choose from three comprehensive medical/dental benefit plans.
+- Health, Life, Accident, and Other Insurance Programs: Young professionals and their families (including declared domestic partners) may choose from three comprehensive medical/dental benefit plans.
 The WBG also provides basic life and accident insurance to all staff at no cost, and staff can elect optional life and accident insurance plans.
 The WBG provides disability and workers’ compensation coverage to staff at no cost.

 - Mobility Premium: A financial benefit is provided for a fixed period to cover expenses associated with being an expatriate staff member, based on family size and nationality.
 This benefit is not available for U.S. citizens and U.S. permanent residents.